kasia-omm/art-sea/README.md

 # List of Features

-The ArtSea website is designed allowing three pages: index.html representing Home Page, services.html page representing the Services breakdown offered by ArtSea and contact.html allowing for submission Contcat Us form page.
+The ArtSea website is designed allowing three pages: index.html representing Home Page, services.html page representing the Services breakdown offered by ArtSea and contact.html allowing for submission Contact Us form page.
 Below you will find a list of features for each page.

 ***The Home page consists of:***